narmnathan/nba-api-python/README.md

 # SINIX
-A statistical model and data scraper for retrieving statistics on various NBA players.
-Currently written in Python and R.
+A statistical model and scraper for retrieving data from the NBA.
+Written in Python and R.
 ## Installation
 Reference **sinix_guide.ipynb** for installation guide.
 ## End-Goal